 Implementing Your New Spend Management Program

 Rolling out a new legal spend management program is far more about people and process than it is about software.
+Many organizations eventually determine that ongoing administration, invoice review, vendor management, reporting, and platform governance are better handled through dedicated operational support models.
+Understanding how managed services improve legal spend control can help legal teams evaluate whether internal ownership remains the most efficient approach.
 I’ve seen many well-intentioned projects stumble because they treated it like a simple IT update.
 It’s not.

 Securing Genuine Stakeholder Buy-In